jazzband/Watson/docs/index.md

 reports.

-Watson stores everything on your computer, but you can go wild and upload to your own [crick server](https://github.com/TailorDev/crick) via the `sync` command to store your sessions remotely and share it with your colleagues.
+Watson stores everything on your computer, but you can go wild and upload to your own [crick server](https://github.com/TailorDev/crick) via the `sync` command to store your sessions remotely and share them with your colleagues.

 ![screenshot](img/screenshot.png)